project-talan/tln-cli/README.md

     > cd /
     ```

-* Next step is to create folder where all your projects will be stored
+* Next step is to create folder where all your projects will be located
   ```
   > mkdir projects
   > cd projects
   > tln config --terse
   ```

-* Now you can list all available to install third-parties components like Nodejs, Java, Angular, Boost etc.
+* tln ships with a long list of recipes for third-party components deployment.
+Any time you need specific version of Java, Angilar, Nodejs, Boost, Cordova, Maven, Gradle, Golang etc. simply use install command to add this component into your local development environment.
   ```
   > tln ls
   > tln ls java --all
   > tln ls nodejs:angular:cmake
+  > tln install openjdk-14.0.1:angular-9.1.8:cmake-3.17.3
   ```

 ### Calbro projects home